If we learned anything from Terri Schiavo’s story we should have learned

-The Florida Senate hopes that you and yours will never have to suffer through such a difficult decision as this one, but erring on the side of caution, we hope you will take the opportunity to fill out these forms and keep them with your personal and medical records for you and your family's protection.”
+The Florida Senate hopes that you and yours will never have to suffer through such a difficult decision as this one, but erring on the side of caution, we hope you will take the opportunity to fill out these forms and keep them with your personal and medical records for you and your family's protection.

 Further information on Florida law regarding living wills can be found at the Florida Senate website, or by contacting an attorney that is familiar with Florida law.

 Sections 765.302-303 of Florida statutes explain the procedure for making a Florida living will.

 First, the statute states that any competent adult can make the decision to create a living will at any time.

 In addition, two witnesses that are not blood relatives of the person filling out the will must sign the document.

 The law even allows someone to sign for the primary person the will is about if the primary person is unable to sign.

 The individual doing the signing must sign in the primary’s signature.

 Next, the statute states that a person must inform his or her physician about the living will.